refraction-ray/iastu-hpc2-manual/users/basics/job-workflow.md

         -t      time limit, format hh:mm:ss
 ```

-**Warning:** If you try to ssh to a compute node without any active job allocation, the connection wil be denied.
-By connection closed prompt.
+**Warning:** If you try to ssh to a compute node without any active job allocation, the connection wil be denied by a connection closed prompt.
+So the correct way to access a compute node, is by 2.
+Namely, firstly `salloc` the resource and then ssh to the assigned node.